 Base Salary.
-In 2016, we paid an annual base salary of \$450,000 to Ms. Bosley and \$136,538 and \$100,000 to Drs.
-Albright and Cox, which represents a pro rata portion of an annual base salary of \$375,000 and \$400,000, respectively.
-In 2015, we paid an annual base salary of \$386,200 to Ms. Bosley.
+In 2017, we paid an annual base salary of \$520,000 to Ms. Bosley and \$346,156 and \$379,275 to Drs.
+Hack and Albright, respectively.
+In 2016, we paid an annual base salary of \$450,000 to Ms. Bosley and \$136,538 to Dr. Albright, which represents a pro rata portion of an annual base salary of \$375,000.
 We use base salaries to recognize the experience, skills, knowledge, and responsibilities required of all our employees, including our named executive officers.
 None of our named executive officers is currently party to an employment agreement or other agreement or arrangement that provides for automatic or scheduled increases in base salary.

 Annual Bonus.
 Our board of directors may, in its discretion, award bonuses to our named executive officers from time to time.
 We typically establish annual bonus targets based around a set of specified corporate goals for our named executive officers and conduct an annual performance review to determine the attainment of such goals.
 Our management may propose bonus awards to our board of directors primarily based on such review process.
 Our board of directors makes the final determination of the eligibility requirements for and the amount of such bonus awards.
 Under the terms of their respective offer letters, each of our named executive officers is eligible to receive an annual cash bonus, as determined by our board of directors in its sole discretion, with a target of a specified percentage of such officer's annual base salary earned in such particular calendar year, which percentage shall be subject to adjustment from time to time by our board of directors in its sole discretion.
 Our board of directors determines the amount of the bonus, if any, based on its assessment of the named executive officer's performance and that of the company against appropriate goals established annually by our board of directors.
-The current target annual bonus percentage for each of our named executive officers is 55%, 35% and 35% for Ms. Bosley, Dr. Albright and Dr. Cox, respectively.
-With respect to 2016, we awarded a bonus of \$222,750 to Ms. Bosley and a bonus of \$44,297 to Dr. Albright based on our achievement of certain company goals in the case of Dr. Albright, achievement of individual goals.
-Dr. Albright's 2016 bonus was pro rated due to Dr. Albright's employment commencing in the fourth quarter of 2016.
-With respect to 2015, we awarded a bonus of \$121,653 to Ms. Bosley based on our achievement of certain company goals.
+The current target annual bonus percentage for each of our named executive officers is 55%, 40% and 40% for Ms. Bosley and Drs.
+Hack and Albright, respectively.
+With respect to 2017, we awarded a bonus of \$257,400 to Ms. Bosley and a bonus of \$125,395 and \$113,498 to Drs.
+Hack and Albright, respectively, based on our achievement of certain company goals and, in the case of Drs.
+Hack and Albright, achievement of their respective individual goals.
+With respect to 2016, we awarded a bonus of \$222,750 to Ms. Bosley and a bonus of \$44,297 to Dr. Albright, based on our achievement of certain company goals and, in the case of Dr. Albright, achievement of his individual goals.
+Dr. Albright's 2016 bonus was pro-rated due to Dr. Albright's employment commencing in the third quarter of 2016.